 - Medical records.
 A complete record of your injuries and the care you are receiving for them can help establish what sort of expenses and ongoing limitations you are facing.

 - Testimony of coworkers.
-If there were witnesses to the accident, their testimony could be crucial to your case.
+If there were witnesses to the accident, their testimony could be crucial to your employer negligence case.

 - Training logs and agendas.
 Were you properly trained, and did that training include safety information?
 If the answer to either of those questions is “no,” that can be a relevant part of your argument that your employer is responsible for your injuries.

 - Maintenance logs.
-Knowing whether any equipment you were using at the time of your accident was in good repair is an important detail when building your case.
+Knowing whether any equipment you were using at the time of your accident was in good repair is an important detail when building your employer negligence case.

 - OSHA violations.
 Does your employer have a bad record with OSHA?
 If so, those violations may well be relevant to your case.

 - Expert witnesses.
-Medical experts, accident reconstructionists, engineers, and other experts can testify about key portions of your case.
+Medical experts, accident reconstructionists, engineers, and other experts can testify about key portions of your employer negligence case.

 After An Injury, You Need Expert Legal Representation

-If you have been injured on the job and your employer is a non-subscriber (please note: SJ Injury Attorneys do not handle workers’ comp cases), we can help you get the compensation you deserve.
-Contact us today for a free consultation about your case.
+If you have been injured on the job and your employer is a non-subscriber (please note: SJ Injury Attorneys do not handle workers’ comp cases), our Houston lawyer can help you get the compensation you deserve.
+Contact us today for a free consultation about your employer negligence case.